YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

  Starting from Uptick Network's launch, there is a one-year vesting period in place, during which the UPTICK tokens are vested on a daily basis at a rate of 1/365.
 The full amount of tokens are held in vesting accounts, allowing the owner to stake them on the Uptick Network with unvested tokens.

-This measure is in place to improve security of the Uptick Network, while still allowing UPTICK owners to receive block rewards.
+This measure is in place to improve the security of the Uptick Network, while still allowing UPTICK owners to receive block rewards.

 **[Core Team**: 15%**]**

 Starting from Uptick Network's launch, there is a four-year vesting period in place, during which the team will vest 1/8th of its UPTICK tokens every six months.
 The full amount of tokens are secured in a vesting account with multisig, allowing the owner to stake on Uptick Network with unvested tokens.

-This measure is in place to improve security of the Uptick Network, while still allowing the team to receive block rewards.
+This measure is in place to improve the security of the Uptick Network, while still allowing the team to receive block rewards.

 **[Foundation**: 20%**]**